The Art of Economics: Forces Shaping Our World

 Developed by Adam Smith and other economists, classical economics posited that markets could operate efficiently without government intervention and stressed the importance of individual self-interest in determining prices and production levels.
 This theory also emphasized supply-side factors such as production costs over demand-side factors such as consumer preferences.

-Evolution to Modern Economic Theories
+Evolution to Modern Economic Theories.

 In response to economic crises such as the Great Depression, modern economic theories emerged in the 20th century.
 Keynesian economics, developed by John Maynard Keynes during the early 20th century, stressed government intervention through fiscal policies such as increased government spending during times of recession.
 This approach paved way for social welfare programs like unemployment benefits that are still used today.